Trimphone

-The Trimphone is a model of telephone designed in the late-1960s in the UK.
-It was positioned as a more fashionable alternative to the standard telephones available from the Post Office Telephones, the nationalised predecessor to British Telecom.
-The name is an acronym standing for Tone Ring Illuminator Model, referring to the then innovative electronic ringer ("warbling", as opposed to the traditional bell) and the illuminated dial.
+The Trimphone is a model of telephone designed in the early 1960s in the UK, the first prototypes appearing in 1965.
+It was positioned as a more fashionable alternative to the standard telephones available from the General Post Office (GPO), the nationalised predecessor to British Telecom.
+The name is an acronym standing for Tone Ring Illuminator Model, referring to the novel electronic ringer ("warbling", as opposed to the traditional bell) and the illuminated dial.
 The luminous dial or betalight contained the mildly radioactive element tritium, which later caused some concern about safety.
-In June 1991 the United Kingdom Atomic Energy Authority at Harwell was fined £3,000 by Wantage Magistrates Court for accumulating radioactive waste, having collected several thousand Trimphone luminous dials in a skip.
+In June 1991, the United Kingdom Atomic Energy Authority at Harwell was fined £3,000 by Wantage Magistrates Court for accumulating radioactive waste, having collected several thousand Trimphone luminous dials in a skip.

 Although a later model featured buttons that did not light up instead of the original dial, it continued to be known as the Trimphone.
-Consumers were divided as to its aesthetic merits, and some models required rewiring in order to connect to the public phone network in the UK.
+Consumers were divided as to its aesthetic merits and some models required rewiring to connect to the public phone network in the UK.

 The innovative design by Martyn Rowlands for Standard Telephones and Cables (STC), won a Design Centre award in 1966.
 It originated from an initial idea in 1959 for a luxury telephone to add to the Post Office's range.
 Towards the end of 1963 it chose this design although it considered others including a submission from GEC.
 In 1964 the GPO placed a contract for 10,000 units.